An Overview of Selected Classical Chinese Texts

 Dau/Dv Jing B: c0170.
 This is the Han script or later copy of this recurring text, presumably one made for the son rather than the father of the lineage in question.
 Both it and the "A" or Chin text depart from the probable textual mainline in ways that suggest rebellious intent on the part of the local government.
 They emphasize the Dv or statecraft portion of the text by putting it before the Dau or meditation portion.
 This is an eccentric rather than a mainline representation of the DDJ; as much needs to be said of the also Chu-adapted Gwodyen DDJ.
 [Top]

 Early Jan-gwo Tsv Literature: c0170.
-The Mawangdwei tomb yielded several sets of what from our point of view is the Jan-gwo Tsv literature, though in a different state of crystallization than our received text.
+The Mawangdwei tomb yielded several sets of what from our point of view are parts of the contemporary Jan-gwo Tsv literature, though in a different state of crystallization than our received text, which was edited from several previous sources by Lyou Syang.
 Some of the sets would have been reconstructible from the received JGT, and others not; some portions of the MWD find are not represented in our JGT at all.
 The dominant position of the fictional Su Chin in the MWD material is unmistakable, and in this sense the MWD material is near the end of the evolution of these romantic stories of the now classic Warring States past.
-It was Maspero who demonstrated that they are also chronologically self-refuting; Su Chin can only be an invented character.
+It was Maspero who demonstrated that they are also chronologically self-refuting: Su Chin can only be an invented character.
 For the ultimate example of Hàn historical irresponsibility, see the later Shwo Ywaen.
 [Top]

 Wvn Yen: c0170.
 Unlike the Syi-Tsz, this slightly less influential Yi commentary on the first two hexagrams is not represented at Mawangdwei, and we might thus be inclined to date it slightly afterward.
 It was however known to the Hán Feidz writers (HFZ 17) at about this period, and its absence from the Mawangdwei Yi materials is more likely to be a matter of choice: the MWD Yi text uses different names for the first two hexagrams.
 [Top]